ASNA/print-to-pdf-windows/README.md

   PrinterName = "Microsoft Print to PDF" PDFOutputFolder = "C:\Users\thumb\Documents\projects\avr\pdf-files"

   // Existing PDF files are overwritten!
   PDFFileName = "test.pdf"

   DclFld cr Type(CustomerReport)

   cr = *NEW CustomerReport(PrinterName, PDFOutputFolder, PDFFileName)
   Try
       cr.Print()
       MsgBox String.Format("File {0} created in {1}", PDFFileName, PDFOutputFolder)
    Catch Type(Exception) Name(ex)
       MsgBox String.Format("ERROR :" + ex.Message)
    EndTry
 ```

 When printing to the MS native PDF driver, the printer name
 must be:

-     `Microsoft Print to PDF`
+     Microsoft Print to PDF

-If you have trouble with this, use MS Word to save a sample document
+If you have trouble with this code, use MS Word to save a sample document
 the MS PDF driver to ensure the driver is available.
 It may need
 to be added with "Turn Windows features on or off."

 You cannot show the printer setup in a Web app.
 The entire printer configuration must
 specified programmatically for Web apps.